Ohio AG to probe allegations against Columbus Zoo ex-execs

 Republican Attorney General Dave Yost placed his office’s Charitable Law Section in charge of the probe targeting the Columbus Zoo and Aquarium, a 501(c)3 nonprofit located in the Columbus suburb of Powell.
 Its animal population is ranked second largest among U.S. zoos.

-An email to the zoo seeking comment was not immediately returned.
+Email and phone messages seeking comment from the zoo were not immediately returned.

 Yost’s action was prompted by a Columbus Dispatch investigation that uncovered apparent improprieties by Tom Stalf, then president and CEO, and Greg Bell, then chief financial officer.
 The newspaper reported that Stalf, 52, and Bell, 61, allowed relatives to live in houses owned or controlled by the zoo and sought tickets for family members to zoo entertainment events.

-Note: An earlier version of this article incorrectly identified the zoo’s board chairman.
-His name is Keith Shumate, not Alex.